buildpacks/rfcs/text/0000-builder-spec.md

 # Definitions
 [definitions]: #definitions
-* **[Builder][builder-docs]** &rarr; A **builder** is an image that bundles all the bits and information on how to build your apps, such as buildpacks and build-time image, as well as executes the buildpacks against your app source code.
+* **[Builder][builder-docs]** &rarr; A **builder** is an image that bundles all the bits and information on how to build your apps, such as buildpacks, an implementation of the lifecycle, and build-time environment that platforms may use when executing the lifecycle.
 * **[Buildpack][buildpacks-docs]** &rarr; A **buildpack** is a unit of work that inspects your app source code and formulates a plan to build and run your application.
 * **[Platform][platform-docs]** &rarr; A **platform** uses a lifecycle, buildpacks (packaged in a builder), and application source code to produce an OCI image.
 * **[Stack][stack-docs]** &rarr; A stack provides the buildpack lifecycle with build-time and run-time environments in the form of images.
+* **[Lifecycle][lifecycle-docs]** &rarr; The lifecycle orchestrates buildpack execution, then assembles the resulting artifacts into a final app image.

 # Motivation
 [motivation]: #motivation